NVlabs/FUNIT/README.md

 - Install [Anaconda3](https://www.anaconda.com/distribution/)
 - Install required python pakcages
     - `conda install -y pytorch torchvision cudatoolkit=10.0 -c pytorch`
+    - `conda install -y -c anaconda pip`
+    - `pip install pyyaml tensorboardX`
+    - `conda install -y -c menpo opencv3`

 To reproduce the results reported in the paper, you would need an **NVIDIA DGX1 machine with 8 V100 GPUs**.

+## Hardware Requirement

+To reproduce the experiment results reported in our ICCV paper, you would need to have an NVIDIA DGX1 machine with 8 V100 32GB GPUs.
+The training will use all 8 GPUS and take almost all of the GPU memory.
+It would take about 2 weeks to finish the training.

 ## Dataset Preparation